ChrisDeFreitas/guitarjoe/README.md

 ## ToDo
-- AllNotes mode: clicking notes label does not toggle off/on
-- InfoPnl: prevent changeHandler assignment from running when component not loaded in DOM
-- QueryPnl: fix animation logic; configured but needs updating
-- Scale and Chord Select: need label.style.cursor:pointer when scale/chord in buffer, but null is displayed
 - NoteButtons: change captions to position:absolute to provide greater control
 - NoteButtons: fully implement modeRoot; add white border and bgnd shading to other root notes (triad, inversions etc)
 - fretSelect mode: for selected chords/scales the root must be reset: qry.root = (chord/scale).root